backdrop-contrib/devel/README.txt

  took.

  It also
- - writes a log of template files which may be used on current page
  - a block for running custom PHP on a pge
  - a block for quickly accessing devel pages
  - a block for masquerading as other users (useful for testing)